javenschuetz/nathans-mean-bootstrapper/README.md

 4. mount in '~/data' directory
 	- todo: change this to /data
 	- note: leave owner as 'root'
+		- todo: create a mongodb user instead?
 5. config mongo to use this storage device
 	- make sure the script at scripts/start_mongo.sh is executable
+6. seed the db with some dummy data (for now)
+	- `node scripts/seed_database.js`